 If you did pass your test before 1st January 1997, you don’t need to worry (as long as it’s below 8250kg).
 A little confusing…

+It’s important when selecting a tow car that you get the right one.
 As mentioned above, there are resources online, I personally have used Tow Check.
 Here’s the results of our tow car as an example.

 It will tell you if the caravan and car are a safe mix.

 Common sense must always prevail when selecting a tow car.
 I wouldn’t want to tow a caravan that was heavier than my car.
 For me, that just makes sense.
 Once you find a car / caravan combination that works and is legal, always be mindful of what you’re putting into your caravan.